Next-to-next-to-leading-order QCD corrections to $e^+e^-\to J/\psi+\eta_c$ at $B$ factories

-To eliminate UV divergences, we take the ${\cal O}(\alpha_s^2)$ expressions of the renormalization constants $Z_2$ and $Z_m$ from \cite{Broadhurst:1991fy, Melnikov:2000zc,Baernreuther:2013caa}, and renormalize the strong coupling constant in the $\overline{\rm MS}$ scheme to two-loop order.
-However, the renormalized NNLO amplitude is found to still contain a single IR pole, yet with the coefficient exactly equal to the sum of the anomalous dimensions for the NRQCD bilinear operators carrying the quantum number of $J/\psi$~\cite{Czarnecki:1997vz,Beneke:1997jm} and $\eta_c$~\cite{Czarnecki:2001zc}.
+To eliminate UV divergences, we employ the field-strength and mass renormalization, with two-loop expressions of $Z_2$ and $Z_m$ taken from \cite{Broadhurst:1991fy, Melnikov:2000zc,Baernreuther:2013caa}, and renormalize the strong coupling constant in the $\overline{\rm MS}$ scheme to two-loop order.
+However, the renormalized NNLO QCD amplitude is found to still contain a single IR pole, yet with the coefficient exactly equal to the sum of the anomalous dimensions for the NRQCD bilinear operators carrying the quantum number of $J/\psi$~\cite{Czarnecki:1997vz,Beneke:1997jm} and $\eta_c$~\cite{Czarnecki:2001zc}.
 This pattern is exactly what we anticipate for NRQCD factorization for double quarkonium production at NNLO.
-This IR pole can be factored into the corresponding NRQCD matrix elements under the $\overline{\rm MS}$ scheme, which are actually scale-dependent quantities.
+This IR pole can be factored into the corresponding NRQCD matrix elements under the $\overline{\rm MS}$ scheme, which are actually scale-dependent quantities whose evolution is given by the following equation: